ojpb2000/Family-Vacation-Cultural-Insights-Dashboard/README.md

 ## 🚀 How to Use

 ### Opening the Dashboard
+1. **Online (Recommended)**: Visit the live dashboard at: https://ojpb2000.github.io/Family-Vacation-Cultural-Insights-Dashboard/
-1. Open `family_vacation_dashboard_advanced.html` in any modern web browser
+2. **Local**: Open `family_vacation_dashboard_advanced.html` in any modern web browser
-2. The dashboard loads automatically with all data and visualizations
+3. The dashboard loads automatically with all data and visualizations

 ### Navigation
 - **Key Insights Tab**: Deep cultural analysis with 11 major patterns